BayAreaMetro/travel-model-one/utilities/calibration/Readme.md

 * exports skims to csvs (if `CALIB_ITER=0`)
 * copies model core outputs from `%MODEL_DIR%` into `%TARGET_DIR%`
-* runs the sumodel R scripts which summarize those outputs into csvs and pastes those into the calibration workbook templates, creating an iteration of the calibration workbook
+* runs the submodel R scripts which summarize those outputs into csvs and pastes those into the calibration workbook templates, creating an iteration of the calibration workbook

 The modeler then: